School shooting: Armed classrooms

+Gun storage and mental health treatment

+Two main reasons given for abandoning their plans by students who planned a shooting but didn't carry it out, were that they couldn't access a gun and that someone helped them find hope during a personal crisis.

-A preventive measure proposed for stopping school shooting has been focused on securing firearms in the home.
-A shooting in Sparks, Nevada on October 21, 2013, left a teacher and the shooter, a twelve-year-old student, dead with two seriously injured.
+One common way for students to access guns (especially for those too young to purchase them legally) is to take a firearm otherwise legally possessed by a household member.
+For example, a shooting in Sparks, Nevada on October 21, 2013, left a teacher and the shooter, a twelve-year-old student, dead with two seriously injured.
 The handgun used in the shooting had been taken from the shooter's home.
 Sandy Hook Elementary School in Newtown, Red Lake High School in Red Lake, Minnesota in 2005, and Heath High School in West Paducah, Kentucky in 1997 also involved legal guns taken from the home.

+Increasing the security of firearm storage is thus proposed as a preventative measure for school shootings.
 A 2000 study of firearm storage in the United States found that "from the homes with children and firearms, 55% reported to have one or more firearms in an unlocked place".
-43% reported keeping guns without a trigger lock in an unlocked place.
-In 2005 a study was done on adult firearm storage practices in the United States found that over 1.69 million youth under age 18 are living in homes with loaded and unlocked firearms.
+43% reported keeping guns without a trigger lock and in an unlocked place.
+A 2005 study on adult firearm storage practices in the United States found that over 1.69 million youth under age 18 are living in homes with loaded and unlocked firearms.
 Also, 73% of children under age 10 living in homes with guns reported knowing the location of their parents' firearms.

-Most states have Child Access Prevention Laws—laws designed to prevent children from accessing firearms.
-Each state varies in the degree of the severity of these laws.
+Most states have laws designed to prevent children from accessing firearms, varying in severity.
 The toughest laws enforce criminal liability when a minor achieves access to a carelessly stored firearm.
 The weakest forbid people from directly providing a firearm to a minor.
-There is also a wide range of laws that fall in between the two extremes.
-One example is a law that enforces criminal liability for carelessly stored firearms, but only where the minor uses the firearm and causes death or serious injury.
-An example of a weaker law is a law that enforces liability only in the event of reckless, knowing or deliberate behavior by the adult.
+In between the two extremes is a law that enforces criminal liability for carelessly stored firearms, but only where the minor uses the firearm and causes death or serious injury.
+Another intermediate law enforces liability only in the event of reckless, knowing or deliberate behavior by the adult.

 In 2019, the United States Secret Service released an analysis of targeted school violence, concluding the best practice for prevention was forming a "multidisciplinary threat assessment team, in conjunction with the appropriate policies, tools, and training".
 An earlier report published in 2018 concluded there was no single profile of a student attacker, and emphasized the importance of the threat assessment process instead.
 The threat assessment process described includes gathering information about student behaviors, negative or stressful events, and what resources are available for the student to overcome those challenges.

 Countermeasures

-In 2015 Southwestern High School in Shelbyville, Indiana, was portrayed as possibly the "safest school in America".
+In 2015, Southwestern High School in Shelbyville, Indiana, was portrayed as possibly the "safest school in America".
 The school has been used as a "Safe School Flagship" of possible countermeasures to an active shooter.